 - Press and hold the Volume Down key and Power Button simultaneously.

-- When the phone starts, use the Volume Down to navigate throughout the menu.
+- When the phone starts, use the Volume Down to navigate through the menu.

-- Select the Recovery mode with the single press of the Power button.
+- Select the Recovery mode with a single press of the Power button.

 - Press the Power button to start the Recovery mode.
 The Android robot with exclamation points should appear.

-- Hold Power Button and press once Volume Up key.
+- Hold the Power Button and press once Volume Up key.
 The menu should appear.

 Reset Network settings